quarkfin/qf-lib/docs/source/tutorials/first_strategy_backtest.rst

 * Transactions - CSV file containing a list of all fills that were created within your backtests
 * Config - YAML file containing all configuration details, which you have added to the backtest trading session
-* Portfolio Analysis Sheet  - document with many details related to the performance of assets, number and concertation of assets in the portfolio over time etc.
+* Portfolio Analysis Sheet  - document with many details related to the performance of assets, number and concentration of assets in the portfolio over time etc.
 * Tearsheet - summary of the whole backtest
 * Timeseries - timeseries of your portfolio
-* Trades Analysis Sheet - trade related details (e.g. number of long / short trades, avergare trade duration, average trade return, best trade return etc)
+* Trades Analysis Sheet - trade related details (e.g. number of long / short trades, average trade duration, average trade return, best trade return etc)